Designing Dust Hoods for Better Dust Containment Webinar Recording

 Member $199 | Nonmember $225 | Student $25

-There are many factors to consider in selection and design of dust hoods.
+There are many factors to consider in the selection and design of dust hoods.
 Particle momentum issues require much greater attention to details of dust hood design.
-This two hour webinar will review the types of hoods commonly used and the process/dust collection interface issues, particle characteristics, and environmental conditions to address in hood design.
+This two-hour webinar will review the types of hoods commonly used and the process/dust collection interface issues, particle characteristics, and environmental conditions to address in hood design.
 Videos will aid the participant in visualizing how hoods work and some of the more common interferences.

 Prerequisite: Familiarity with industrial ventilation hood design principles.